amdukf/welkinops/docs/index.md

 Welcome to the welkinops documentation!
 This documentation provides detailed information about DevOps.
 Whether you're a developer, user, or contributor, you'll find everything you need to know here.

 ## Development
-Learn how to contribute to welkinops's projects and services.
+Learn how to contribute to projects and services.
 You can also find information about our development processes and how to get started.

 ## DevOps
-Learn how to deploy and manage welkinops's services and applications.
-You can also find information about our DevOps processes like CI/CD, monitoring, and more.
+Learn how to deploy and manage services and applications.
+You can also find information about DevOps processes like CI/CD, monitoring, and more.

 ## Infrastructure
-Learn how to manage welkinops's infrastructure.
+Learn how to manage infrastructure.
 You can also find information about our infrastructure processes like networking, security, and more.

 ## Operational Notes
 This section documents real-world issues encountered and Incident while running, along with resolutions and useful operational tips.
 It serves as a lightweight runbook to help debug faster and avoid repeat mistakes.